andyatkinson/blog/_posts/2010-09-02-email-service-providers-for-rails.md

 #### API

 The API is wrapped in the [official madmimi Ruby gem](http://github.com/madmimi/madmimi-gem) that makes it very easy to work with.
 Here is some example code to send an email.
-Note that the Mailer API add-on requires a credit card to try, but is free if cancelled within the first 5 days (I used this to test).
+Note that the Mailer API add-on requires a credit card to try, but is free if canceled within the first 5 days (I used this to test).

 I created a test promotion called `Promo test 1` and in one of the text blocks specified a variable like this: `Hello {name}!`.
 Creating an email and supplying the value for `{name}` looks like this.
-I didn’t find the curly braces documented on the Mad Mimi site.
+I didn't find the curly braces documented on the Mad Mimi site.
 Another feature called [personalization_tags](http://help.madmimi.com/personalization-tag/) are similar but don’t work when supplying variable values as below, use the curly brace syntax.

 ``` ruby
 mimi = MadMimi.new(APP_CONFIG[:mad_mimi_email], APP_CONFIG[:mad_mimi_api_key])